Illusions of Criticality: Crises Without Tipping Points: Introduction

-In this work, we present an alternative, more general mechanism that relies solely on a stable equilibrium attractor with linear non-normal stochastic dynamics around it.
-We demonstrate that small perturbations around the equilibrium produce transient repulsions - we dub them \textit{pseudo bifurcations} in this context - with similar statistical signatures to those observed near genuine bifurcations.
-Much like the effective dimension reduction seen during the onset of a bifurcation, we find that non-normal transients are confined to movements within a two-dimensional subspace.
-We further find that these transients are accompanied by statistical markers such as critical slowing down and increased autocorrelation.
+We present a more general mechanism that applies to systems with a stable equilibrium attractor, highlighting how linear stochastic dynamics with non-normal structure around the attractor can transiently amplify perturbations in a distinctive way.
+We demonstrate that small perturbations around the equilibrium produce transient repulsions, which we term \textit{pseudo-bifurcations}, with similar statistical signatures to those observed near genuine bifurcations.
+The terminology \textit{pseudo-bifurcations} draws from the mathematical foundation of non-normal operators, where positive pseudospectral eigenvalues characterize transient instabilities even in asymptotically stable systems.
+Much like the effective dimension reduction seen during the onset of a bifurcation, we find that non-normal transients are primarily governed by dynamics confined to a two-dimensional subspace, where most of the transient amplification occurs.
+We further find that these transients are accompanied by the same statistical markers mentioned above (increased variance and autocorrelation).
+We demonstrate that, as a system approaches an actual bifurcation, non-normal transients systematically emerge beforehand, making it difficult to distinguish between the two phenomena and potentially introducing a bias that makes the system appear closer to criticality than it is.
+Finally, we show that the onset of non-normal transients can be anticipated by measuring the system's alignment along its \textit{non-normal mode}, and provide a numerical algorithm for stable identification of these non-normal modes.
 We empirically illustrate our findings by analyzing EEG signals that capture brain activity during epileptic seizures, revealing clear evidence of non-normal dynamics.
-We further demonstrate that the approach of actual bifurcations is accompanied by non-normal transients, making it difficult to distinguish between the two phenomena and potentially creating a bias that suggests the system is much closer to a critical point than it actually is.
-Finally, we show that the onset of non-normal transients can be anticipated by measuring the system's alignment along its \textit{non-normal mode}, and provide a numerical algorithm for stable identification of these non-normal modes.
 This opens a new path towards the anticipation and control of instabilities in complex systems.